NSW Work Injury Claim

 • Written confirmation of the current decision-maker, team email, and response timeframe.

-Where good files fail in the first 72 hours
+Where good files fail early

 • Phone updates are treated as final without written confirmation, then the insurer version becomes the only timeline on file.